MakeMeSenpai/titanic_data_sorting/README.md

 Math.max(56, 23, 78, 94)
 ```

-The `...` is the spread operator, use it to break an array apart into seprate parameters.
+The `...` is the spread operator, use it to break an array apart into separate parameters.

 ```JS
 Math.max(...[56, 23, 78, 94])